Media Based Biography of Lena Zavaroni

 A senior official at the London Psychiatric Clinic finally confirms for the first time that Lena had anorexia nervosa.

-We now know she had been anorexic since she was 13 in 1982 she was 19 so it had only taken 6 years for the truth to come out.
+We now know she had been anorexic since she was 13 in 1982, she was 19, so it had only taken 6 years for the truth to come out.
 Confirming that the press had been right and that Lena's managers and parents had been the ones hiding the truth.
-If the reason for doing so had been because Lena has a right to a private life that would have been fair.
-Sadly it's more likely that as one of the main contributers to Lena becoming anorexia her managers would not want to truth to be know.
+If the reason for doing so had been because Lena had a right to a private life, that would have been fair.
+Sadly, it's more likely that as one of the main contributors to Lena becoming anorexic, her managers would not want the truth to be known.
 The TV Interviewers that also put questions on her wight and size have to take some of the blame along with her parents who let such questioning of a child, their child to take place.

 30 September 1989

-Lena Zavaroni and Peter Wiltshire were married in St Mary's Church, Finchley, Greater London on the 30 September 1989.
+Lena Zavaroni and Peter Wiltshire were married in St Mary's Church, Finchley, Greater London, on 30 September 1989.
 The Marriage would only last 18 months.

-In Later interviews with Lena she would claim that she never loved Peter and only married him so as to feel normal.
+In later interviews with Lena, she would claim that she never loved Peter and only married him to feel normal.
 As far as I am aware What she meant by that was never elaborated on.

 3 November 1996